Elbrys/mdsalApp1/README.md

 	1. Dependencies
 		1. exampleapp-impl/src/main/yang/exampleapp-impl.yang
    		1. This yang file defines the modules on which the exampleapp is dependent:
-			1. binding-rpc-registry: RPS registration to allow bandwidth configuration
+			1. binding-rpc-registry: RPC registration to allow bandwidth configuration
 			1. binding-broker-osgi-registryDat broker Used for consumer registration.
 1. Config
 	1. exampleapp-config/src/main/resources/initial/49-exampleapp-sample.xml